-25. The Council staff are not aware of any economic issues arising either from the twelve month trial nor from the proposed permanent introduction of a part time pedestrian mall at night in Poplar Street.
+24. The Council is not aware of any economic issues arising either from the twelve month trial nor from the proposed permanent introduction of a part time pedestrian mall at night in Poplar Street.

 Proposal B - one way street bylaw amendments